How to knit baby booties you ask? Find a cute baby booties knitting pattern and practise, practise, practise.

 This pattern also comes with a matching froggy hat making it a Kermit-the-frog costume set.

-Get the Pattern at: Froggy Socks
+Get the free Pattern at: Froggy Socks

 Unfortunately, the pattern is written in Spanish.
 It has a Google Translate link that can translate the instructions into English but it isn’t ideal.
-Fortunately, there is a very helpful video showing the entire process of making the bootie.
+Fortunately, there is a very helpful video showing the entire process of making the booties.

 Get the pattern at: Kimono Baby Booties